Geo-AID Logo

 Operators

-Standard arithmetic operations - addition (+), subtraction (-), multiplication (*) and division (/) are only allowed between scalars.
-Addition and subtraction must only be performed between scalars of the same unit, whereas multiplication and division can be done with any two scalars.
+Standard arithmetic operations - addition (+), subtraction (-), multiplication (*) and division (/) are only allowed between numbers.
+Addition and subtraction must only be performed between numbers of the same unit, whereas multiplication and division can be done with any two numbers.
 The resulting unit will simply be a product of the operation.
-Beyond that, negation with the - operator can be performed on any scalar.
+Beyond that, negation with the - operator can be performed on any number.

 Functions